abarker/dir-alias/README.rst

 Usage
 -----

-This is a basic `dir-alias` usage:
+Here is a basic `dir-alias` usage:

 .. code-block:: bash